crispgm/kicker-cli/README.md

 kicker-cli eval -a elo -k 20 1103 1203 1289 1013
 ```

-## Known Issues
+## Known Issues & Limitations

+- Games are not ordered exactly the same as playing order.
+Thus, ELO rating is not accurate.
 - Game duration is inaccurate because we actually don't input the result as soon as the game is finished.
+So we abandoned all time factors.

 ## License